NanoComp/meep/doc/docs/Installation.md

 MPI (parallel machines)
 -----------------------

 Optionally, Meep is able to run on a distributed-memory parallel machine, and to do this we use the standard message-passing interface (MPI).
-Most commercial supercomputers already have an MPI implementation installed.
+Most supercomputers already have an MPI implementation installed.
 The recommended implementation is [Open MPI](http://www.open-mpi.org/).
 MPI is **not required** to compile the serial version of Meep.

-In order for the MPI version of the Scheme interface to run successfully, we have a slightly nonstandard requirement: each process must be able to read from the disk.
-This way, Guile can boot for each process and they can all read your control file in parallel.
-Most commercial supercomputers satisfy this requirement.
+In order for the MPI version of the Python and Scheme interface to run successfully, we have a slightly nonstandard requirement: each process must be able to read from the disk.
+This way, Python and Guile can boot for each process and they can all read your simulation file in parallel.
+Most supercomputers satisfy this requirement.
 On the other hand, the C++ interface to Meep does not have this requirement.

 If you use Meep with MPI, you should compile HDF5 with MPI support as well (see below).

-As described below, when you configure Meep with MPI support (`--with-mpi`), it installs itself as `meep`, so it overwrites any serial installation.
+As described below, when you configure Meep with MPI support (`--with-mpi`), it installs itself as `meep` (for the Scheme interface), so it overwrites any serial installation.
 There is no need to have separate serial `meep` installed, however, because if you run the parallel Meep simply as `meep`, it runs on a single processor (to launch multiple processes you need `mpirun -np 6 meep`).

 HDF5 (recommended)
 ------------------